javierbarba/3DoF-Robotic-Arm-Control-using-MATLAB-and-SolidWorks/README.md

   - MATLAB function for inverse kinematics using Denavit-Hartenberg (used to control the robot)
   - MATLAB/SolidWorks integration in MATLAB.

-If you have any suggestion, please contact me at a.129137@ulsa-noroeste.edu.mx Have fun learning,
-Javier.

 "Share your knowledge.
 It is a way to achieve immortality" - Dalai Lama XIV.